moredip/essence-framework/README.md

 - Ergonomics
 - [ ] clear helpful feedback if a server file exports something that won't be used
   - e.g. a function called 'POST' rather than post
-- [ ] automatically open browser when server starts
+- [x] automatically open browser when server starts
+  - [ ] don't re-open browser on auto-reload
-- [ ] auto-reload when server files change
+- [x] auto-reload when server files change
 - [ ] Docker packaging
 - [ ] `ess demo` creates a demo service which you can play with straight away
+- [ ] dev server: press a key to see all the routes
+- [ ] logging of each request

 ## TO DOCUMENT
 - [ ] rules for routing (re-state [express rules](https://expressjs.com/en/guide/routing.html))